-When submitting a full ts.xpt, please refer to the appendix section for a list of parameters that should be submitted where relevant for clinical studies.
+When submitting a full ts.xpt, please refer to the appendix section for a list of study parameters that should be submitted where relevant for clinical studies.
+Additional parameters may be included beyond those listed in the appendix.
+For clinical studies, study start date (SSTDTC) is the earliest date of informed consent among any subject that enrolled in the study27.

-In addition to the clinical parameters indicated in the appendix section, if the study data submitted follows a Therapeutic Area User Guide (TAUG) or an FDA Technical Specification26, use the values for TSPARM/TSPARMCD and TSVAL from the table below in the TS domain.
+In addition to the study parameters indicated in the appendix section, if the study data submitted follows a Therapeutic Area User Guide (TAUG) or an FDA Technical Specification28, use the values for TSPARM/TSPARMCD and TSVAL from the table below in the TS domain.
 Use of these parameters in TS will allow for tracking and reporting on the submission rates of study data following a particular TAUG or technical specification.
 At this time, it is also helpful to include the version of the CDISC implementation guide (IG) and model used using the parameters indicated in the table below.